Webhooks

 Automatic Retries

-Retry behavior depends on the job type:
+Retry behavior depends on the task type:

-One-time Jobs (run_at)
+One-time Tasks (run_at)

-One-time jobs automatically retry with exponential backoff:
+One-time tasks automatically retry with exponential backoff:

 | Attempt | Delay |